-How Does the Porsche 911 (992) Targa Roof Work?
+How does the Porsche 911 (992) Targa Roof Work?

 The coolest feature of the Porsche 911 Targa is its innovative, fully-automatic roof system.
 The 992-generation Porsche 911 Targa features a wide Targa roll bar, a movable roof section and a glass rear window.
 Two integrated flat magnesium elements ensure that the soft top is always perfectly taut.
 They also serve as noise and thermal protection, while the heated rear window is manufactured from weight-optimised laminated safety glass.